Force Crag

 About the programme

 The WAMM programme was set up in 2011 to begin to clean up the 1,500km of English rivers polluted by abandoned metal mines.
-It is a partnership between the Environment Agency, the Coal Authority and the Department for Environment, Food and Rural Affairs (Defra).
+It is a partnership between the Environment Agency, the Mining Remediation Authority (formerly called the Coal Authority) and the Department for Environment, Food and Rural Affairs (Defra).
+Metal mines played a major part in Britain’s history, but abandoned mines now pollute our rivers, harm aquatic life and can have an adverse impact on economic activity.

 In January 2023, Parliament approved new legally-binding targets under the Environment Act.
 One target is to halve the length of rivers polluted by abandoned metal mines by 2038.
 This strengthens existing commitments made in the Government's 25 Year Environment Plan and the statutory River Basin Management Plans.

-The WAMM Programme currently operates four mine water treatment schemes with a fifth, opening in early 2024.
+The WAMM Programme currently (January 2025) operates five mine water treatment schemes.
 The new Environment Act target means up to 40 new treatment schemes will be needed along with a similar number of diffuse interventions.

 Some useful links: